DaveFeed/Canvas-Bot/README.md

 ### Packing the code yourself
 - Download the code
 - Do `npm install` in the main folder
+- Rename `.env.example` to `.env` and edit the lines which are required.
+(Optionals can be left untouched)
 - To run the bot, use `npm start` in the main folder
 - To run the canvas, create another console window and use `npm run electron` in the main folder